novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 <div class="fc">
 <div>

-In the code above `create_story` is just a function that accepts a block as a parameter.
+In the code above `create_story` is just a function that accepts a block as an argument.
 It just forwards that block into the constructor of the `Story` class.
 That's where the block gets run.
 </div>

 <div style="flex-grow: 2;">